dalibo/emaj/docs/en/statFunctions.rst

 | stat_rollbacks             | INT         | Number of E-Maj rollbacks executed on the time slice     |
 +----------------------------+-------------+----------------------------------------------------------+

+**Notes**

-In the first function variant, the observation is framed by **two start and end date-time** parameters of type *TIMESTAMPTZ*.
+In the **first** function variant, the observation is framed by **two start and end date-time** parameters of type *TIMESTAMPTZ*.
 The first returned interval **surrounds** the start date-time.
 The last returned interval surrounds the end date-time.

-In the second function variant, the observation is framed by **two marks** defined by their table group and mark names.
+In the **second** function variant, the observation is framed by **two marks** defined by their table group and mark names.
 These marks are just points in time: they do not necessarily belong to the table group owning the examined sequence.
 If the lower bound mark does not match a known state of the sequence (i.e., if the start table group did not own the sequence at this start mark time), the first returned interval surrounds this first mark.
 Similarly, if the upper bound mark does not match a known state of the sequence (i.e., if the end table group did not own the sequence at this end mark time), the last returned interval surrounds this end mark.

 These functions do not return any rows for mark intervals when data changes were not recorded for the sequence.
 The *stat_is_log_start* and *stat_is_log_stop* columns help detect recording gaps.